df-upwork/proposals/daily/2025/12/16/02/result/EN.md

 Such dividends trigger the 15%  `FWT` mentioned above, regardless of whether they are remitted to `M᛭` or retained outside `M᛭`.
 4.3) You forfeit the asset protection benefit against direct claims provided by a foreign holding.

-5) A more effective strategy for for your situation 5.1) Essence: `CH⧟MH⧟MT⧟U2`
+5) A more effective strategy for your situation
+5.1) Essence: `CH⧟MH⧟MT⧟U2`
 5.2) Implementation:
 5.2.1) `CHᨀ` owns 100% of `MHᨀ` shares.
 5.2.2) `MHᨀ` owns 100% of `MTᨀ` shares, and they elect to form a Fiscal Unit to pay the effective 5% tax immediately.
 This configuration eliminates the cash-flow trap while keeping `CHᨀ` outside the Maltese fiscal perimeter.
 5.2.3) `MTᨀ` incorporates a `U᛭` C-Corporation (`U2ᨀ`) to acquire business assets from `Uᨀ` at fair market value.
-This transaction establishes a stepped-up basis and triggers tax for `Uᨀ` only if `U᛭` authorities successfully assert historical `ECI` existed.
+This transaction establishes a stepped-up basis and triggers tax for `Uᨀ` only if `U᛭` authorities successfully assert that historical `ECI` existed.
 Dividends distributed by `U2ᨀ` to `MTᨀ` will be subject to a 15% `FWT` under the Derivative Benefits clause of the `U᛭`-`M᛭` Treaty.
-5.2.4) Profit flows from `U2ᨀ` to `MTᨀ` and is consolidated at the level of `MHᨀ` within the Fiscal Unit.
+5.2.4) Profit flows from `U2ᨀ` to `MTᨀ` as dividends, which are exempt from corporate tax in `M᛭` under the Participation Exemption.
 Subsequently, `MHᨀ` distributes dividends to `CHᨀ` without `FWT` in `M᛭`.
 5.2.5) You receive dividends from `CHᨀ` into a non-Maltese bank account.
 These dividends remain tax-free in `M᛭` only if not remitted; any funds transferred to `M᛭` for living expenses are taxed at standard progressive rates (up to 35%).